Lucas Scott: Missing years

-One year from Season 4, Lucas becomes the head coach of the Cobras, his college basketball team, and leads them to victory in the championships.
+One year from season 4, Lucas becomes the head coach of the Cobras, his college basketball team, and leads them to victory in the championships.
 Thinking about his future, he goes to see Peyton and asks her to marry him.
 She declines, feeling that it is too soon.
 As he is about to leave LA, his novel is picked up by a fresh new editor, Lindsey Strauss.
 It is a moment when his greatest dream came true.
 He is about to call Peyton, but decides against it, and instead calls Brooke.
-They spend a crazy evening together, and, in the end, he kisses her because he feels lonely.
-Although Brooke still loves him at the time, she pushes him away, remembering Peyton.
-Soon after, he is scheduled to have a book signing in LA where Peyton is living and working.
-Having missed her, he calls her and invites her to come to the signing.
+They spend a crazy evening together, and, in the end, he kisses her because he feels lonely and drunken.
+Although Brooke still has mild feelings for him at the time, she pushes him away, remembering Peyton and that he’s just drunk, heartbroken and still completely in love with her.
+One year later, he is scheduled to have a book signing in LA where Peyton is living and working.
+Having missed her and still loving her, he calls her and invites her to come to the signing.
 Peyton comes, but witnesses Lindsey giving Lucas a congratulatory kiss and, assuming they are in a relationship, leaves, thinking there is no hope for her and Lucas.
-Lucas thinks that Peyton did not bother to come, and consequently begins dating Lindsey.
+Lucas thinks that Peyton did not bother to come and loses every hope of getting back together with her, and consequently, after some time, begins dating Lindsey.